renesas/ra-fsp-examples/example_projects/ek_ra4e2/dac_agt_periodic_signal_generator/dac_agt_periodic_signal_generator_ek_ra4e2_ep/readme.txt

 	Connect micro-USB cable between J10 on RA board and USB port on PC.

 	The following pin connections are required to capture the output signal from the DAC:
-	* RA2L1, RA4M2, RA6M4, RA4E2:
+	* RA2L1, RA4M2, RA6M4:
 		P014 is DA0 ouput
+	* RA4E2:
+		P014 is DA0 ouput
+		On EK-RA4E2, please use the P014 pin at J3:6 for the connection.
 	* RA2A1:
 		P500 is DA12_0 ouptut

 NOTE:

-	JLink RTT Viewer only supports integer values for user input.
+1) JLink RTT Viewer only supports integer values for user input.

-1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+2) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x20000cc4
    b.
 Keil: Not Available
    c.
 IAR: Not Available

-2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).
+3) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).